evrenios/letmein/README.md

 ![Default Slack Notifier](https://opensource.useinsider.com/letmein/images/letmein_image.png)

-Letmein is a server-client coombination service where you can temporarly add a new IP to a pre-defined security groups for a custom time window.
+Letmein is a server-client combination service where you can temporarily add a new IP to a predefined security groups for a custom time window.

-When timer ends, added IP is automatically gets removed.
+When the timer ends, added IP automatically gets removed.

-When the program crash or exits, it also gracefully clean up temporary ip blocks so they never become stale.
+When the program crashes or exits, it also gracefully cleans up temporary ip blocks so they never become stale.

 It also have a builtin slack notifier and a restricted ip blocks so you can prevent accidental ip additions/removals such as your corporate VPN or static home IP blocks.

 ![IP Restriction](https://opensource.useinsider.com/letmein/images/letmein_restricted.png)

-You can download pre-built executables and run them immediatly or you can build it on your own to run on a k8 cluster or as a docker build.
+You can download pre-built executables and run them immediately or you can build it on your own to run on a k8 cluster or as a docker build.

 | Variable | Example |